gabrielfalcao/lettuce/docs/tutorial/tables.rst

 .. _tutorial-tables:
-.. rubric:: All you need to know, from leaves to root

 Handling data with tables
 =========================

 Let us put that you are writting a MVC application.
 Along the tests you will stumble in a kind of situation in which there is a few models